malkootkhan/MyImportantNotes/linuxKernelBook.md

 ----------------
 -objdump: it is used to convert the vmlinux to assembly code and may be doing many more thing should be explored
 -addr2line: this is an excellent tool to take the address or the function name with offset and jump to the exact corresponding line in souce code where you can analyze and see for the issue more easily
+example:
+"arm-linux-gnueabihf-addr2line -f -e vmlinux <address>" address=the address of the problem running the above command will give us the exact line in the source c code which we can explore more it can also be done in the following way:
+"scripts/faddr2line vmlinux <function name + offset>"
+function+offset=function-name+0x34

 GDB(gnu debugger):
 ------------------